Bapic/kloudxplore/_posts/2022-12-15-Deploy-apps-with-Arc-Github.md

 ## Implementation steps

-The implementation steps includes several hands-on activities which are elaborated here in my [Microsoft Tech Community article][tech-community] and also in my [github doc file][github-doc-file]
+The implementation steps includes several hands-on activities which are elaborated here in my [Microsoft Tech Community article][tech-community] and also in my [github doc file][github-doc-file].

 ## Conclusion